Anne Parsons, Countess of Rosse: Personal life

+Anne's father Leonard Messel gifted the couple the long-lease of a London townhouse at No. 25 Eaton Terrace in Belgravia as a wedding present, where both of the couple's children were born.

 Anne married Michael Parsons, 6th Earl of Rosse, on 19 September 1935.
 Rosse had extensive estates in Ireland and was nicknamed "The Adonis of the Peerage".
 They had two sons and five grandchildren: